enabledhq/enabledhq.github.io/_posts/2018-01-23-remote-working-experiment.md

 **Coffee**.
 No amount of pre-ground filtered coffee can make up for the smooth freshly ground boutique roast that we have in the office back in Adelaide.
 A side effect of this, however, is that I managed to reduce my dependence on the beans for now.

 ![remote work experiment]({{site.baseurl}}/images/img_remoteex_map.jpg)
-*Trying to look for healthy eating options*
+*Trying to look for healthy eating options where I stayed*

 # What did the rest of the team think?